AI Answering Service For Dentists

 Can it handle dental insurance questions?

 It can handle common, practice-approved questions and gather the right information up front.
-Complex eligibility or treatment-specific benefit questions should still route to staff.
+Complex eligibility or treatment-specific benefit questions should still go to staff.

 What happens with emergency or same-day pain calls?

-The call path should identify urgent symptoms early, follow your routing rules, and escalate or text the right callback path instead of leaving the caller at voicemail.
+The call path should identify urgent symptoms early, follow your handoff rules, and escalate or text the right callback path instead of leaving the caller at voicemail.

 Does this replace the front desk?